-Copy pasting in the Linux terminal is one of such things.
+Copy-pasting in the Linux terminal is one such thing.

 I thought everyone already knew this until one of the It’s FOSS readers asked me this question.
 I gave the following suggestion to the Ubuntu user:

-I thought of elaborating on this topic specially when there is no single universal way of copy and paste in the Linux terminal.
+I thought of elaborating on this topic especially when there is no single universal way of copying and pasting in the Linux terminal.

-How to copy paste text and commands in the Linux terminal
+How to copy and paste text and commands in the Linux terminal